pace-gt/reframe-coverage-report/README.md

 # reframe-coverage-report

-This utility is designed to generate a test coverage matrix for software modules within Georgia Tech’s High-Performance Computing (HPC) environment, PACE.
+This utility is designed to generate a test coverage matrix for software modules within a HPC environment.
 The tool integrates with the [ReFrame](https://reframe-hpc.readthedocs.io/) testing framework and extracts information from installed module paths to determine which software modules have test coverage under different compiler and MPI environments.

 ---